biggis-project/biggis-docs/docs/data_sources/MODIS/index.md

 in bands 31 and 32 are estimated from land cover types, atmospheric column water vapor and lower boundary air surface temperature are separated into tractable sub-ranges for optimal retrieval.
 In the day/night algorithm, daytime and nighttime LSTs and surface emissivities are retrieved from pairs of day and night MODIS observations in seven TIR bands.
-The product is comprised of LSTs, quality assessment, observation time, view angles, and emissivities. [^1]
+The product[^MOD11] is comprised of LSTs, quality assessment, observation time, view angles, and emissivities.

+[^MOD11]: https://modis.gsfc.nasa.gov/data/dataprod/mod11.php "Last Accessed on 26.01.2018."

 ## Details